Gorilliath/chillquarium-reroller/README.md

 ### Game settings/state

 - Ensure `img/*` files are according to your window size
-- Ensure 'Fewer clicks' option is enabled so this tool doesn't need to hold LMB when adding fish to the tank
 - Ensure you have a tank with 'Gilded' in its name to receive the golden and rainbow fish

 ## What this tool's main logic loop will do